ChandaLab/DISC/README.md

 David S. White conceived and wrote the DISC algorithm as part of his PhD work at UW-Madison in the labs of Baron Chanda and Randall Goldsmith.
 Owen Rafferty developed the GUI for running the DISC algorithm.

 ## Contact

-All questions and comments pertaining to the use of DISC should be addressed to David S. White at dwhite7@wisc.edu
+If you have any questions, comments, or bugs to report, we will do our best to address them.
+Please contact David S. White at dwhite7@wisc.edu

 ## References

 White, D.S., et al., 2019, Manuscript in preparation

+## License

+Currently released under GPLv3

 ## Acknowledgements